-Low level concerns
+Low-level concerns

-A low level concern about the behaviour of a member of staff is one where such behaviour does not meet the 'harms threshold' and yet appears to be inconsistent with the staff code of conduct or professional boundaries.
-It is crucial that any such concerns should be shared.
-This will maintain an open and transparent culture within the school, reinforcing its ethos and values; ensure that adults working in the school act within professional boundaries; and enable concerning, problematic or inappropriate behaviour to be identified and addressed early, minimising the risk of abuse.
+A low-level concern about the behaviour of a member of staff is one where such behaviour does not meet the 'harm threshold' and yet appears to be inconsistent with the staff code of conduct or professional boundaries.

+It is crucial that any such concerns should be shared as soon as reasonably possible.
+This will maintain an open and transparent culture within the school, reinforcing its ethos and values; ensure that adults working in the school act within professional boundaries; and enable inappropriate, problematic or concerning behaviour to be identified and addressed early, minimising the risk of abuse.

-Low level concerns about a member of staff, supply staff, contractor or volunteer (including the Designated Safeguarding Lead) should be reported to the Head.
-A low level concern about the Head should be reported to the Head of Legal and Risk Assurance at Trust Office.
-Staff are also encouraged to self-refer where, for instance, they have found themselves in a situation which could be misinterpreted, or on reflection feel they may have compromised the school's expected professional standards.
+Low-level concerns should be reported as set out in the school's Safeguarding Policy (section 6).
+Staff are encouraged to self-refer where, for instance, they have found themselves in a situation which could be misinterpreted, or on reflection feel they may have compromised the school's expected professional standards.